What You Need To Know for a Summer at FLBS

 Many students drive their own vehicles to the Biological Station.
 If you want riders or need a ride, visit the Student Rider Board.
 Note that without your own vehicle, you will need to network with other students to get to town (~15 miles) and/or for weekend adventures.
 Driving Directions

-- Amtrak makes a daily stop in Whitefish (~47 miles north of FLBS).
+Amtrak makes a daily stop in Whitefish (~47 miles north of FLBS).
 The Westbound train arrives late pm, while the eastbound arrives early am.
-However, you must then find your own transportation from Whitefish to FLBS.
-(See transfer options for Whitefish, below.)
+However, you must then find your own transportation from Whitefish to FLBS. (see transfer options below.)

-- Departures on August 9, 2014 : A shuttle will run from FLBS to Glacier International Airport (Kalispell) ~4:30 a.m.
+: A shuttle will run from FLBS to Glacier International Airport ~4:30 a.m.

-The FLBS shuttle is not available for other dates, times, and pick-up/drop-off locations.
-For all other airport departures, plan to network with other students with vehicles for a ride or contact Glacier Charter (see below).
+The FLBS shuttle is not available for other dates, times, or pick-up/drop-off locations.
+For all other airport departures, plan to network with other students with vehicles for a ride or contact Glacier Transportation (see below).

 Transfer Options by Arrival/Departure Location